zcmarcus/CuriousCatBehavior/WeeklyReflections.md

 ###### Enterprise Java work

-    [1/22/2020]: Pulled down Week 2 exercise and got the application working.
+    [01/22/2020]: Pulled down Week 2 exercise and got the application working.
 Added code to UserData allowing for user searches based on first name, last name and username. - (1.5 hrs)

-    [1/23/2020]: Brushed up on git commands and completed Activity 2, which offered additional practice with git.
+    [01/23/2020]: Brushed up on git commands and completed Activity 2, which offered additional practice with git.

-    [1/26/2020]: Completed Week 2 exercise - (1 hr)
+    [01/26/2020]: Completed Week 2 exercise - (1 hr)

 #### Week 2 (*Week of 01/27/2020*)

 ###### Individual Project

-    [1/28/2020]: Created git repo for project and completed some initial project set up. - (0.5 hrs)
+    [01/28/2020]: Created git repo for project and completed some initial project set up. - (0.5 hrs)

-    [1/29/2020]: Added README, Weekly Reflections (this document), and Project Plan to project.
+    [01/29/2020]: Added README, Weekly Reflections (this document), and Project Plan to project.
 Added journal entries documenting work done up until this point.

 ###### Enterprise Java Work

-    [1/29/2020]: Completed Activity 3 by initiating planning phase and adding link to project to IndividualProjects document in student repo.
+    [01/29/2020]: Completed Activity 3 by initiating planning phase and adding link to project to IndividualProjects document in student repo.
 (1 hr)

-    [2/2/2020]: Began Week 3 exercise, which offers some solid practice with unit testing (JUnit 5) and logging (Log4J2).
+    [02/02/2020]: Began Week 3 exercise, which offers some solid practice with unit testing (JUnit 5) and logging (Log4J2).

 #### Week 3 (*Week of 02/03/2020*)

 ###### Individual Project

-    [2/4/2020]: Created partial Project Plan.
+    [02/04/2020]: Created partial Project Plan.
 Laid out tasks to complete for this week, including all parts Checkpoint 1.
 Having done little more than create project structure last week, this week will be all about crafting a concrete, detailed design and gameplan for the coming weeks.

+    [02/05/2020]: Added User Stories to cover all intended functionality for project MVP.

 ###### Enterprise Java Work

-    [2/4/2020]: Completed Week 3 exercise.
+    [02/04/2020]: Completed Week 3 exercise.
 Feel much more comfortable writing unit tests and utilizing those tests to create higher-quality code.
 Learned at least one or two ways to test for exceptions in a method.